Random walks on rings and modules: Introduction

 \section{Introduction}

 Random walks driven simultaneously by addition and multiplication of the form $X_{n+1} = a_n X_n + b_n$, where $a_n,b_n$ are independent, have been considered in the past.
 Such chains seem to have been first studied by Chung, Diaconis and Graham \cite{chung-diaconis-graham-1987} on the field $\mathbb{Z}/p\mathbb{Z}$, where $p$ is a prime.
 The motivation for their study came from the quest for efficient generation of quasirandom numbers, and those authors studied the mixing times of these chains for special choices of the distributions of $a_n$ and $b_n$.
 For different choices of these distributions, Hildebrand~\cite{hildebrand-1993, hildebrand-1996,hildebrand-2009} has also calculated the mixing times.
-Asci and Hildebrand-McCollum generalized some of these results to the vector space $(\mathbb{Z}/p\mathbb{Z})^d$ \cite{asci-2001, hildebrand-mccollum-2008, asci-2009a} with the restriction that $a_n$ is a deterministic matrix.
+Asci and Hildebrand-McCollum generalized some of these results to the vector space $(\mathbb{Z}/p\mathbb{Z})^d$ \cite{asci-2001, hildebrand-mccollum-2008, asci-2009a,asci-2009b} with the restriction that $a_n$ is a deterministic matrix.
+In a slightly different direction, questions of convergence of affine random walks with real vectors are considered in~\cite{asci-2013}.

 Another class of random walks driven by both these operations has the flavor

 where again $a_n$ and $b_n$ are chosen independently from some distribution.
 Bate and Connor~\cite{bate-connor-2014} have determined the mixing times of such chains on $\mathbb{Z}/m\mathbb{Z}$ with $m$ odd and the probability $1-\alpha$ decreasing to zero as $m$ increases.
 Ayyer and Singla~\cite{AyyerSingla} have considered such chains on a finite commutative ring $R$ where the distribution for $b_n$ is uniform on $R$ and that of $a_n$ is arbitrary.
 They have determined the stationary distribution, the spectrum of the transition matrix and the mixing time for finite chain rings.